Gonzo Pro Tips & Roadmap Video Watch It

 Let’s take a look at configuring the OTel collector to implement those two most commonly requested policies – traces with high latency or with ERRORs in them.

-We’re going to use the following configuration for our collector:
+We’re going to use the following OTel collector config:

 exporters: